-Planning a GR20 hike is tremendous undertaking.
+Planning a GR20 hike is a tremendous undertaking.
 Known as the hardest trek in Europe, the GR20 has more than its fair share of challenges.
 The route, weather, and trail conditions all conspire to truly make this one of the most difficult hikes around.
 Adding to that difficulty is the fact that Corsica can be extremely tricky to get around when compared to the rest of Europe.
 Infrequent public transportation, limited train routes, and lack of clear schedules can make planning for the GR20 nearly as hard as the hike itself!

 We wrote this guide to help you plan for all the small details and tricky logistical items that are sure to arise as you plan your own GR20 adventure.